 How many decks are in Blackjack?

 At the casino, a professional Dealer may use 5 to 7 decks in the shoe.
 This is to make it as hard as possible for card counters to gain an edge on the casino.
+The number of decks used can also differ based on which Blackjack variant is played.

 How many cards do you get in Blackjack?